The default template of PocketQuery produces a simple Jira table. The result looks like this:

 The table has two columns Name and Population, according to the SELECT clause of the query.
-This table now already has a few features:

-Templates for PocketQuery are written in Velocity, a Java templating language used in Confluence.
+Templates for PocketQuery are written in Velocity, a Java templating language used in Jira.
 Let’s have a look at the code of the default PocketQuery template that is selected by default for all queries.

 Nothing fancy here: there is one loop for the header that runs through the column names and one loop (with another nested loop) running through the result.
 Note that the variables

 $result are passed to any PocketQuery template, so you can use them as you please.
 For a more formal specification of what kind of objects are available in PocketQuery templates, see the PocketQuery documentation on templates.

 Continue with Custom CSS To Highlight Particularly High/Low Values